BentleySystems/ES-API-Samples/EsApiProjectsSampleApp/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-A sample application that demonstrates how to create, query and delete a Project using the Enterprise Systems Project API.
-It also demonstrates Enterprise Systems Work Area Connection API, billing country endpoint and data center endpoint usage.
+A sample application that demonstrates how to create, query and delete a Project using the Enterprise Systems Project API, billing country endpoint and data center endpoint usage.
+It also demonstrates Enterprise Systems Work Area Connection API, using the ProjectWise Web Connections API for mapping Work Area Connections from Project Wise Design Integration to iTwin Projects.

 ## Prerequisites